stolostron/rhacm-docs/install/install_connected.md

         skipGatherLogs: true
   ```

-6. Create the `example-multiclusterhub` objects by applying the `.yaml` definitions that are contained in the `multiclusterhub` directory:
+6. Create the `example-multiclusterhub` objects by applying the `.yaml` definitions that are contained in the `multiclusterhub` directory: <!-- from the deploy directory -->

   ```
   kubectl apply -k multiclusterhub/